 EDFI 5005.
-BIOMECHANICS OF SPORTS.
+HEALTH ASSESSMENT.
 Three credit hours.
-Three hours of lecture per week.
-Prerequisites: EDFI 4115 and EDFI 4045.
+Two hours of lecture and three hours of laboratory per week.
+Prerequisites: (BIOL 3715 and BIOL 3716) or authorization of the Director of the Department.

 The application of the laws of mechanics to the analysis of sport techniques.
 A research project will be required.